EastmanJian/delightalk/README.md

 <script>var delightParams = {siteName: "your_app_id", previousComments: 10};</script>
 <script src="https://eastmanjian.cn/delightalk/js/delightalk.js"></script>
 ```
 Specify your your web application id (your_app_id) and the number of comments to show (previousComments).

 By doing this, you use the shared data storage in eastmanjian.cn.
 Where a Redis in-memory data storage is provided.
 But due to memory limitation.
 Currently only reserved 100mb for all users (not each user :-).
 If the data exceed 100mb, data will be evicted on a LFU (Least Frequently Usage) basis.
-Alternatively, you can setup your own data storage and REST service in your own server.
+Alternatively, you can setup your own data storage and REST service in your own server, as describe below.

 ### Setup data storage and REST service
 1. Download the whole Delightalk project from GitHub.